top of page

 It only took the journey into emotional maturity to realize something simple: when someone is outwardly crude, rude, or intellectually intimidating, they aren’t hiding a damn thing.
 Behavior is always an extension of thought.

 I don’t flinch as much when I see it in myself or others, because I understand and can remember where it stems from.
-It’s just consciousness taking form, and often without awareness.
+It’s just consciousness taking form, and sometimes without awareness.

 And if I’m honest, my own inner landscape used to manifest in its own distorted way as self-criticism, shame, and, when triggered, blame.
 Throw in a side of passive aggression for flavor.